 Catch a ferry to the island fortress of Suomenlinna

-After a cup of coffee and breakfast, it’s time to visit the first major landmark on your Finland itinerary.
+After a cup of coffee and breakfast, it’s time to visit the first major landmark on your Helsinki trip itinerary.
 The island fortress of Suomenlinna is across the bay from Helsinki and a short ferry ride away.

-It’s best to visit the island first thing in the morning, as the lines for the ferry tend to get longer throughout the day.
+It’s best to visit the island first thing in the morning.
+The lines for the ferry tend to get longer throughout the day.

 The fortress complex was built during the 18th century and takes about 15 minutes to reach by ferry.
-During the ferry ride, try to choose a seat that faces the fortress, so you can see it as you arrive.
+During the ferry ride, try to choose a seat that faces the fortress.
+You can see it in full glory as you arrive.

 Spend about an hour wandering around the island and fortress structures.
 One of the highlights is the Suomenlinna Church.
-It originally had domes, such as many Russian churches, but the domes were taken down.
+It originally had domes, like many Russian churches.
+They’ve since been removed.

 The small island also has six museums.
-You can learn more about the history of the island and Helsinki before departing on the ferry back to the mainland.
+You can learn more about the history of Suomenlinna and Helsinki before departing on the ferry back to the mainland.